lynnlangit/aws-for-bioinformatics/3_VMs_&_Batch-LYNN/4_Use_Nextflow_for_Pipelines.md

 # Use Nextflow for Genomic Data Analysis

 ### Why do this
- USE the Nextflow pipeline language to define and run your genomic data analysis workflows (also called pipelines or jobs) at scale
+ USE the Nextflow pipeline language to define and run your genomic data analysis workflows (also called pipelines or jobs) at scale.

 ### What is this
  Nextflow is a reactive workflow framework & DSL for writing data-intensive computational pipelines.